 I love this rustic living room in a log home.
 Pick furniture that emphasizes the character of your home.
 And who says you need two identical accent chairs?
 Play with patterns and colours if everything else in your living room is fairly neutral.
 The floating shelf is a clever idea to provide storage, while not taking away from the living room’s real estate.

-The cushions and accent chairs provide a pop of color.
+The cushions and accent chairs provide a pop of colour.
 And if you get bored of these, simply changing them out can change the look of your living room.

 If you are renovating a small space, here are some design ideas for you to consider.